raflyrzp/backend-journey/07-caching/CDN/redis/README.md

 - Set TTL (`EX`) for cache entries to prevent memory overflow
 - Don’t store sensitive data unless encryption is applied
 - Monitor memory usage and eviction policies

+---

+## 🧠 Summary

+**Redis** is a powerful tool for improving performance in backend systems.
+It provides fast, flexible in-memory data storage, ideal for caching, sessions, rate-limiting, and real-time features.